 Michaeleen Doucleff is a correspondent for NPR’s Science Desk.
 In 2015, she was part of the team that earned a George Foster Peabody award for its coverage of the Ebola outbreak in West Africa.
 Prior to joining NPR, Doucleff was an editor at the journal Cell, where she wrote about the science behind pop culture.
 She has a doctorate in chemistry from the University of California, Berkeley, and a master’s degree in viticulture and enology from the University of California, Davis.
-She lives with her husband, daughter, and German shepherd, Mango, in San Francisco.
+She lives with her husband and daughter in San Francisco.

 Get updates about Michaeleen Doucleff and recommended reads from Simon & Schuster.
-Plus, get a FREE eBOOK when you sign up!
+Plus, get a FREE ebook when you sign up!